JDA-Applications/JDA-Utilities/README.md

 JDA-Utilities is a series of tools and utilities for use with [JDA](https://github.com/DV8FromTheWorld/JDA) to assist in bot creation.

 ## Getting Started
-You will need to add this project as a dependency (either from the latest .jar from the releases page, or via maven), as well as [JDA](https://github.com/DV8FromTheWorld/JDA).
+You will need to add this project as a dependency (either from the latest .jar from the releases page, or via maven or gradle), as well as [JDA](https://github.com/DV8FromTheWorld/JDA).
 With maven, you can use the snippets below:
 ```xml
   <dependency>
     <groupId>me.jagrosh</groupId>